tsdiokno/abl/content/tl/docs/nt/roma/roma-7.md

 [^16]: But if what I do not want to do, this I do, I agree with the law that it is good.

-[^17] Pero hindi na ako ang gumagawa nun, pero ang kasalanan na nasaakin.
+[^17] Pero hindi na ako ang gumagawa nun, pero ang kasalanan na nananahan saakin.

 [^17]: But now I am no longer the one doing it, but sin that lives in me.